Government support for charities in the Covid-19 crisis

 - £6m: Covid-19 homelessness response fund.
 This was for charities in England and was distributed by the Ministry of Housing, Communities and Local Government.
 Grants were managed by Homeless Link, further details on the criteria they used are here.
 Applications have now closed.

 - £6m: Armed forces covenant fund.
 This is being distributed by the Ministry of Defence across the whole of the UK.
-Applications are open here.
+Applications closed on the 29th of May, projects need to have been completed by the 31st of October.

 - £5.4m: Legal advice fund.
 This is being distributed by the Ministry of Justice via the Community Justice Fund to charities in England and Wales.
 It will be administered by the Access to Justice Foundation.
 The Law Centres Network will oversee funding earmarked for law centres.